-Over 17 years ago, ethnic conflicts were still tearing apart a region of Europe that was formally the country of Yugoslavia.
+Travel to Serbia might still raise a contentious debate.
+Over 18 years ago, ethnic conflicts were still tearing apart a region of Europe that was formally the country of Yugoslavia.
 An ethnic divide amongst six republics fighting for independence and control raged for 10 years from 1991, leaving a chunk of the continent – a country of South Slavic nations established in the aftermath of World War I – dissolved and economically damaged.

-Much of it still remains misunderstood to potential travellers in the wake of relative peace.
+Much of it remains misunderstood to potential travellers in the wake of relative peace.

 Many of those countries involved in the now western Balkans region, including Bosnia and Herzegovina, Slovenia, Croatia, Montenegro, and the Republic of Macedonia (FYROM) have or are still healing from their wounds and welcoming visitors with open arms.

-It’s no secret that during that during the early 1990’s – that saw the individual wars of independence and nationalism take place – Serbia exercised more power in the political decision making, thus becoming more heavily involved in the devastating Yugoslav Wars.
+It’s no secret that during the early 1990’s – that saw the individual wars of independence and nationalism take place – Serbia exercised more power in the political decision making, thus becoming more heavily involved in the devastating Yugoslav Wars.
 It is something many could discuss and argue about for hours and which still is contentious today.
-Kosovo, a disputed territory of Serbia, still has yet to be formally recognised in Europe as independent.
+Kosovo, a disputed territory of Serbia, still has yet to be formally recognised in Europe as an independent state.

 Yet, that should be of no reflection on the Serbia of today; of the Serbian people rebuilding their country and mending the cracks, just like their neighbours.
 Many potential visitors can’t disconnect from the fact that conflict only ended in 1999 (with a peace agreement in Kumanovo, Macedonia), yet it should be noted that also equals many years passed.